OmarAbdelSamea/chat-app/README.md

 ## 9. Containerization of elasticsearch

-## 10. Handling of parallel processing and distribution by using queues
+## 10. Handling parallel processing and system distribution by using queues
   1. Analyzing options
     - Sidekiq
     - RabbitMQ
     - Kafka
-  2. Selecting the one of the options -> Sidekiq
+  2. Selecting one of the options -> Sidekiq
   3. Selecting an appropriate storage for workers -> Redis (Sidekiq default)

   ```ruby